-Whether you’ve been working as a medical doctor for a number of years or just recently qualified, starting your own medical practice is the best way to take helping people into your own hands.
+Whether you’ve been working as a medical doctor for a number of years or just recently qualified and are still using suture practice kits, starting your own medical practice is the best way to take helping people into your own hands.

 While the process of starting a medical practice has its challenges, it’ll probably be the most rewarding experience of your life and career.
 But before you dive in, you’ll need to face a few much-needed realities, first.